tutumcloud/api-docs/source/includes/stack.md

 tutum stack create --name hello-world -f tutum.yml
 ```

 Creates a new stack without starting it.
+Note that the JSON syntax is abstracted by both, the Tutum CLI and our UI, in order to use [Stack YAML files](https://support.tutum.co/support/solutions/articles/5000583471).

 ### HTTP Request